Want the perfect workout program?Take Quiz

 HIIT workouts, particularly when we're talking about the best HIIT workout to burn belly fat, may be grueling, but they are also super versatile.
 Whether at home or the gym, the exercises and equipment you can use are endless.

 In fact, you can use anything if it gets your heart rate up to where it needs to be, which allows you to pick things you like.
+For example, if you love Crossfit or the rowing machine, these HIIT rowing workouts may be exactly what you're looking for.
 You may also realize that when it comes to losing weight, some of the things you hate the most may yield the best results.

 Sometimes it works best to use some of each in your workout to break up the monotony.